Master Theodoric: The Annunciation to the Virgin Mary (north-east niche, north vault)

-With the high quality of its execution, the scene of the Annunciation has much in common with the most advanced techniques used in panels paintings by Theodoric's workshop (St Ambrose).
+With the high quality of its execution, the scene of the Annunciation has much in common with the most advanced techniques used in panel paintings by Theodoric's workshop (St Ambrose).
 Archangel Gabriel's wings are made from strips of tin sheet decorated with lazure painting and gilded plastic decoration.
 The space is deepened by polygonal Gothic architecture of a cathedral and by the Virgin Mary's diagonal reading stand.

 The Adoration of the Three Kings (north-east niche, south vault)

-The largest and best-preserved painting depicts the holy family in a hut with animals and three kings bearing gifts.
-The high artistic quality of the execution, the specific typology of the faces and the painting style attest to Master Theodoric as the artist of this work.
-The painting is characterised above all by the careful execution of the details (the figure of the Infant Christ, the strands of whiskers and hair, the woven wicker fence, the plastically executed royal crown and fine gifts).
-The figure of the third king, considered to be a cryptoportrait of Charles IV, is the very first such appearance of a monarch in European art.
+The largest and best-preserved painting depicts the Holy Family in a hut with animals and three kings bearing gifts.
+The high artistic quality of the execution, the specific typology of the faces, and the painting style attest to Master Theodoric as the artist of this work.
+The painting is characterised above all by the careful execution of details (the figure of the Infant Christ, the strands of whiskers and hair, the woven wicker fence, the plastically executed royal crown, and fine gifts).
+The figure of the third king, considered to be a crypto-portrait of Charles IV, is the earliest such appearance of a monarch in European art.

 Christ meeting Mary Magdalene and Martha / The anointing of Christ in the home of Simon (south-east niche, north vault)

-The paintings are heavily damaged, however the chiaroscuro modelling of the clothes, typology of the faces and execution of the hands has closely related counterparts in the panel paintings of Master Theodoric.
+The paintings are heavily damaged; however, the chiaroscuro modelling of the clothes, the typology of the faces, and the execution of the hands have closely related counterparts in the panel paintings of Master Theodoric.

 The Raising of Lazarus / Noli me tangere (south-east niche, south vault)

-The rich composition with its landscape scenery in the background is badly damaged, however numerous similar formal analogies rank it alongside Master Theodoric's mural paintings in the Chapel of the Holy Cross.
+The rich composition with its landscape scenery in the background is badly damaged; however, numerous similar formal analogies rank it alongside Master Theodoric's mural paintings in the Chapel of the Holy Cross.